sfestenstein/resume/resume.md

 ## Experience

-#### Staff Software Engineer, Lockheed Martin, October 1996 to Present
+#### Staff Software Engineer, Lockheed Martin - Syracuse, October 1996 to Present

 *SEWIP Block 2*
 - HMI development by porting legacy Java code to C++/Qt.
 Modernized the build process using CMake and updated developer tools to industry standards.
 Also updated the embedded backend in VxWorks to assist with calibration and report system health.